apache/spark/docs/structured-streaming-programming-guide.md

 Session windows have different characteristic compared to the previous two types.
 Session window has a dynamic size of the window length, depending on the inputs.
 A session window starts with an input, and expands itself if following input has been received within gap duration.
-A session window closes when there's no input received within gap duration after receiving the latest input.
+For static gap duration, a session window closes when there's no input received within gap duration after receiving the latest input.

 Session window uses `session_window` function.
 The usage of the function is similar to the `window` function.